DSrinivasKarthik/csbs_expense_tracker/README.md

 5. **Budget Monitoring:**

    - Real-time calculations ensure you remain within set budgets.
-Visual reports and charts offer a clear financial overview.

 6. **Navigation:**

    - Seamlessly switch between sections and subsections to efficiently manage and monitor your expenses.